The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Reduction from the problem

-This sections presents the remaining reductions from the \QC{} problem to the so called \Rest{} problem and then finally the interpretation of the \Rest{} problem as the \TwoStage{} problem.
-Recall that in the \Rest{} problem we are given numbers $x_1, \dots, x_{n_{\MRD}}, y_1, \dots, y_{n_{\MRD}}, q_1, \dots, q_{n_{\MRD}}, \zeta \in \mathbb{N}$ where the $q_i$s are pairwise co-prime.
-The question is to decide whether the smallest natural number $z$ greater zero satisfying the following Integer Linear Program is smaller or equal to $\zeta$:
+This sections presents the reduction from the \QC{} problem to the \TwoStageProb{} problem.
+First, we present a transformation of an instance of the \QC{} problem to an instance of the \Rest{} problem.
+This problem was not considered so far and serves as an intermediate step in this chapter.
+However, it might be of independent interest as it generalizes the prominent Chinese Remainder theorem.
+Secondly, we show how an instance of the \Rest{} problem can be modeled as a \TwoStage{} ILP.
+Recall that in the \Rest{} problem, we are given numbers $x_1, \dots, x_{n_{\MRD}}, y_1, \dots, y_{n_{\MRD}}, q_1, \dots, q_{n_{\MRD}}, \zeta \in \mathbb{N}$ where the $q_i$s are pairwise co-prime.
+The question is to decide whether there exists a natural number $z$ satisfying the following integer linear program and which is smaller or equal to $\zeta$: